Anthony Burgess

 Catholic:

-Anthony Burgess was raised as a Roman Catholic, and he attended two Catholic schools in Manchester: Bishop Bilsborrow Memorial School in Moss Side (1923-1928) and Xaverian College in Rusholme (1928-1935).
-As a boy he was told that there had been an Elizabethan martyr in his father’s family, the Wilsons of Lancashire, although there is not much evidence to substantiate this claim.
-Later on, in an autobiographical essay composed in 1977, he suggested that there had been a Jacobite martyr in his mother’s Scottish family.
-Martyrdom and Catholicism are central preoccupations his novel Tremor of Intent (1966), and in Earthly Powers (1980) it is implied that the secular rationalist Kenneth Toomey has become a martyr to literature.
+Anthony Burgess was raised as a Catholic, and he attended two Catholic schools in Manchester: Bishop Bilsborrow Memorial School in Moss Side (1923-1928) and Xaverian College in Rusholme (1928-1935).
+He was told that there had been an Elizabethan martyr in his father’s family, the Wilsons of Lancashire, although there is little evidence to substantiate this claim.
+In an autobiographical essay composed in 1977, he suggested that there had been a Jacobite martyr in his mother’s Scottish family.
+Martyrdom and Catholicism are central preoccupations in his novels Tremor of Intent (1966) and Earthly Powers (1980).

 Through his father’s marriage to Margaret Dwyer, he acquired an extensive Catholic step-family, including two cousins, George and James, who became priests.
 George Dwyer, a distinguished theologian who was educated in Rome, went on to become the Bishop of Leeds (from 1957) and the Archbishop of Birmingham (from 1965 until his death in 1987).
 Asked by the Independent newspaper to name his hero in 1989, Burgess chose George Dwyer, whom he described as ‘a Roman Catholic prelate in the Rabelaisian tradition’.